Kosikowski/rubic-cube-solver/README.md

 ## Architecture

-The project follows a clean architecture pattern with three main components:
+The project follows a clean architecture pattern with three main components that work together to provide a smooth, interactive 3D Rubik's Cube experience:

 ```
 ┌──────────────────┐      ┌──────────────────┐      ┌───────────────────┐